cocowutech/MIT-MAS665-AssignmentsHW-1/README.md

 How To Run
 ----------
 1) Add your `OPENAI_API_KEY` to `.env` if required by your runtime.
-1.1) For learning purposes, I expose my secret from an unpaid account.
+2) For learning purposes, I expose my secret from an unpaid account.
+You skip this if you have section 1
    ```
    OPENROUTER_API_KEY=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
    OPENROUTER_BASE_URL=https://openrouter.ai/api/v1